 So while this trip was the first time I went to check out Bali’s temples, it was also my first time that I made it out to Ubud.
 This inland town is famous as an arts district, and one could really spend quite a lot of time there, but we only managed a day trip this time around as we stayed in Seminyak.
-Not much time to indulge really, but two things we did that I thought I’d talk about:
+Not much time to indulge really, but here are two things we did that I wanted to talk about.

 First after an hour’s drive, we had to try the famous Babi Guling at Ibu Oka.
 This restaurant that specializes in Indonesian style suckling pig is so famous that it’s open a few branches just around Ubud, so you might not be taken to the original one – this one we visited was at Jalan Suweta.